powsybl/powsybl-open-rao/README.md

 Two options are available:
 1. First, you can use the one provided by FARAO.
 It is saved in the *etc* directory of the installation, and is called *config.yml*.
 You just have to copy-paste it in **$HOME/.itools** directory.
-You can also use one of the provided network post-processor scripts saved in the *etc* directory by copy-pasting in the same directory and adding these lines to your *config.yml* file :
+You can also use one of the provided network post-processor scripts saved in the *etc* directory by copy-pasting them in the same directory and adding these lines to your *config.yml* file :

 ```$yml
 import: